dakshbhatnagar/portfolio/README.md

 ## Usage and Licensing

-Similar to the main portfolio app, this branch is also open-source and publicly available on GitHub.
+The branch is open-source and publicly available on GitHub.
 However, the same licensing conditions apply here; the app is not currently licensed, and you should not use it for any commercial purposes without explicit consent.

 ## Feedback and Contributions